-A staff report dated January 25, 2018 pertaining to Transit Priority Corridors for Gottingen Street and Bayers Road was before the Transportation Standing Committee for consideration at its special meeting held on February 1, 2018.
+A staff report dated January 25, 2018 pertaining to Transit Priority Corridors for Gottingen Street was before the Transportation Standing Committee for consideration at its meeting held on February 22, 2018.

 For further information, please refer to the attached staff report dated January 25, 2018.